-The Resource Sharing feature permits the allocation of K-Frame system resources between two suites.
+The Resource Sharing feature permits the allocation of Installation & Service Manual system resources between suites.
 This allows independent system operation from multiple locations without conflict.

-Logical resource assignments allow the reuse of E-MEM effects in either suite regardless of which specific hardware resources were allocated.
+Logical resource assignments allow the reuse of E-MEM effects in any suite regardless of which specific hardware resources were allocated.